N. Leigh Dunlap: Cartooning (1985–1995)

 A majority of Dunlap's publications can be found in The Washington Blade, the oldest LGBTQ+ newspaper in the country.
 The newspaper chronicles ongoing transformations within the queer community, and Dunlap's comics do no different.
-She published weekly strips in the newspaper from 1985–1995.
+She published weekly strips in the newspaper from 1985 to 1995.
 Dunlap's publications in the newspaper mainly follow the character Morgan Calabrese, a young, hot-tempered lesbian.
 Dunlap's comics heavily characterize Morgan, and she has even been called the "lesbian hero of the 90s."
 Some of her featured panels also include other characters, such as Page Turner.
 Through her publications in the newspaper, Dunlap created characters that resonated with readers while also forcing them to question their own viewpoints on various issues.
 While Dunlap's primary focused revolved around LGBTQ+ matters, she also dealt with controversies concerning AIDS, women's music festivals, workplace discrimination, and Reagan-era politics.

 Again following the character of Morgan Calabrese, Dunlap has published two books that have received acclaim within the community.
 The first book, titled Morgan Calabrese: The Movie was published in 1987, and the second, Run That Sucker at Six!: the Second Morgan Calabrese Collection, was published in 1989.
 The first book was published by New Victoria Publishers, whereas the latter was published by St. Martins Press.
 Switching to St. Martins Press allowed Dunlap to gain more exposure, as New Victoria Publishers was a smaller organization supporting only women.
 Her books, like the publications in The Washington Blade, align with themes of relationships, life events, and softball.